NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 | UnionExec                             |              x              |         -        |        -        |
 | WindowExec                            |              -              |         x        |        -        |
 | WindowInPandasExec                    |              -              |         -        |        x        |

+### MLFunctions report
+The Qualification tool generates a report if there are SparkML or Spark XGBoost functions used in the eventlog.
+The functions in "*spark.ml.*" or "*spark.XGBoost.*" packages are displayed in the report.

+1. _App ID_
+2. _Stage ID_
+3. _Ml Functions_: List of ML functions used in the corresponding stage.
+4. _Stage Task Duration_: amount of time spent in tasks of SQL Dataframe operations for the given stage.

 ## Output Formats